-Table 11: Director's and Executive Officer's Names, Occupation and Security Holding
+Table 15: Director's and Executive Officer's Names, Occupation and Security Holding

-Name, Place of Residence and Position Held Within the Company Principal Occupation(s) During Last Five Years If Different from Office Held Since Cristiano Botelho Veloso Holetown, Barbados Founder, President, Chief Executive Officer and Chairman Mr. Veloso is the President and Chief Executive Officer of the Company.
+Name, Place of Residence and Position Held Within the Company Principal Occupation(s) During Last Five Years If Different from Office Held Since Cristiano Botelho Veloso Surrey, U.K. Founder, President, Chief Executive Officer and Chairman Mr. Veloso is the President and Chief Executive Officer of the Company.
 Mr. Veloso founded Verde AgriTech (as Amazon Mining) in 2005 and has since led its development He earned a certificate in Sustainable Business Strategy from Harvard Business School (USA), holds a Master's Degree from the University of East Anglia (UK) and a Bachelor of Laws Degree from the Federal University of Minas Gerais (Brazil).
 Mr. Veloso has nearly two decades of experience and knowledge in the agricultural and mineral sectors.
 August 2006 Getulio Lamartine de Paula Fonseca (2)(3) Brasília, Brazil Director Mr. Fonseca is a senior economist with over 40 years of government and consulting experience in the Brazilian resource, electrical and power generation sectors.
 Since 1990, Mr. Fonseca has been employed by GL Consultoria Ltda.
 As a consultant to the Brazilian resource, electric and power generation industries.
 In that role, Mr. Fonseca has assisted businesses such as Bank of Montréal, Samarco Mineração S.A., Klabin S.A., Alcoa Inc., KLM Aerocarto B.V., Construtora Norberto Odebrecht S.A., Acesita S.A. and Dow Corning Corporation with major projects in Brazil.
 June 2007 Renato Gomes (1)(2)(3) Helsinki, Finland Director Mr. Gomes is co-Founder & President of Pix Force, ranked as Brazil's number one artificial intelligence startup, he is also co-Founder and a Board Director of Graphite Company of the Americas, which is developing a graphite mine and processing plant in Brazil.
-Renato Gomes holds a degree in electronics and a law degree both from the Federal University of Minas Gerais (Brazil), a masters June 2009 degree from the London School of Economics (U.K.) and a doctorate from Georgetown University (U.S.A.).
-Alysson Paolinelli Belo Horizonte, Brazil Director Mr. Paolinelli is the President of the Brazilian Association of Corn Producers.
+Renato Gomes holds a degree in electronics and a law degree both from the Federal University of Minas Gerais (Brazil), a masters degree from the London School of Economics (U.K.) and a doctorate from Georgetown University (U.S.A.).
+June 2009 Alysson Paolinelli Belo Horizonte, Brazil Director Mr. Paolinelli is the President of the Brazilian Association of Corn Producers.
 Mr. Paolinelli held positions such as the Brazilian Minister of Agriculture, President of the National Confederation of Agriculture, President of Minas Gerais State Bank, Congressman, Secretary of Agriculture for Minas Gerais State, and Professor and Dean of Lavras University.
 In 2006 he was awarded the World Food Prize.
-In 2021, Mr. Paolinelli has been nominated for the Nobel Peace Prize.
-January 2014 Paulo Sergio Ribeiro Machado (1) Belo Horizonte, Brazil Director Mr. Machado was a former executive at Vale and has spent his career developing and operating large mining projects.
-From 1988 to 2002, Mr. Machado was the General Manager of Vale's Igarapé Bahia Gold Mine, at the time the largest gold producer in Latin America, where he was responsible for implementation, operation and decommissioning.
-Between 2002 and 2006 Mr. Machado was the Director for all iron ore mines in the central region of Minas Gerais state, overseeing management and operations of mining activities, plants and railway terminals.
-Mr. Machado was also a director of CEMIG, one of the largest power generators and distributors in Brazil and Subsecretary of Mines and Energy for Minas Gerais state from 2007 to 2014.
-February 2017 Michael St Aldwyn (1)(2)(3) London, UK Director Mr. St Aldwyn is an executive with strong connections with global investment markets and with long track record in Latin America.
-He worked in Brazil from 1973-1979; between 1979-1989 was responsible for Latin American markets when at the New York office of ED&F Man and moving to London from 1989-1994 still with ED&F Man, an agricultural commodities trader with over 7,000 staff spread across 60 countries started in 1783.
-Mr. Aldwyn then established his own company, 1994-2010, dedicated to the promotion of hedge funds.
-He also served as Chairman of the Anglo-Brazilian Society from 1996-2002 and as a Director of BlackRock Latin American Investment Trust from 1996-2017.
-He is currently Chairman of Itacaré Capital Investment Ltd. He is fluent in Portuguese and in 2017 he completed a Master's degree at King's College London in "Brazil in Global Perspective".
-June 2018 Tim Slater Sutton, Surrey, U.K. Company Secretary Mr. Slater is the Managing Director of Harmer Slater Limited Chartered Accountants in the United Kingdom, and has been involved in the preparation of all of the Company's financial statements and audit materials since 2007. n/a
+In 2021, Mr. Paolinelli was nominated for the Nobel Peace Prize.
+January 2014 Paulo Sergio Ribeiro Machado (1) Mr. Machado was a former executive at Vale and has spent his career developing and operating large mining projects.
+February 2017